Top 10 Tableau table calculations

 Editor’s Note: This post was updated in November 2019, based on the original content by Ellie Fields.

-This page shows 10 powerful examples of Tableau's Table Calculations.
-Most require writing a simple formula of some kind.
+Here are 10 powerful examples of Tableau's table calculations.
 Each example contains a live example and instructions in a tabbed view.
 You can download any workbook for a deeper look.

 1. Percent change from a reference date

 With table calculations, you can calculate the percent change from an arbitrary value.
 Suppose you are interested in a portfolio of stocks, and want to evaluate the relative performance of them from a point in time.
 To do this, you need to set an “investment date” and normalize them to the same point in time, with lines showing percentage change.
 You adjust the reference date using the slider.

 Using a parameter for the reference date and the WINDOW_MAX function to retrieve the close price on the reference date, you can compute the relative return of stocks.